Analysis of an Audit

 The OAG has no enforcement authority for corrective action.
 The OAG provides the information to the audited agency, the Legislature, and the public.
 The auditee is required to establish a corrective action plan.
 The Legislature may request the OAG to present an audit report at a public meeting and request the agency to present its response and corrective actions.
 The executive branch has the authority to make changes through policy, procedure, or rule, and the Legislature has the authority to effect change through State law or State appropriations.

-The OAG may follow up on the status of previously issued findings and report its results in publicly released reports called Follow-Up Reports on Prior Audit Recommendations.
-These are often performed for material findings within an 18-month window at the discretion of the Auditor General based on resources and other factors, such as the amount of time that an agency may reasonably need to make changes.
+The OAG may follow up on the status of previously reported findings and issue a Follow-Up Report on Prior Audit Recommendations to the public with the results.
+Follow-ups are often performed for material findings within an 18-month window at the discretion of the Auditor General based on resources and other factors, such as the amount of time that an agency may reasonably need to make changes.

-The OAG may follow up on the status of previously issued findings and report its results in publicly released reports called Follow-Up Reports on Prior Audit Recommendations.
-These are often performed for material findings within an 18-month window at the discretion of the Auditor General based on resources and other factors, such as the amount of time that an agency may reasonably need to make changes.
+The OAG may follow up on the status of previously reported findings and issue a Follow-Up Report on Prior Audit Recommendations to the public with the results.
+Follow-ups are often performed for material findings within an 18-month window at the discretion of the Auditor General based on resources and other factors, such as the amount of time that an agency may reasonably need to make changes.

-The Work in Progress tab of our Web site contains the audit objective(s) and estimated release time frames for all ongoing audits.
-The tab is located at the top of our home page.
+The Work in Progress tab of our website contains the audit objective(s) and estimated report release dates for all ongoing audits.
+The tab is located at the top of our website home page.

 Yes, you may sign up here and receive an e-mail for every report issued by the Auditor General.
 The OAG also notifies interested parties when projects begin and when a date has been established for a report release.
-In addition, the OAG links to the reports once released via Twitter, LinkedIn, and Facebook.
+In addition, the OAG includes links to the reports once released via X (formerly known as Twitter), LinkedIn, and Facebook.
 You may choose to follow us on one or more of those mediums and receive our posts.

-They are issued to the agency that is the subject of the audit, to all legislators, and to the public.
-Anyone can find the reports on our Web site, ask to be on our e-mail distribution list, and follow us on Twitter, LinkedIn, or Facebook, where we post all report links at the time of release.
+Reports are issued to the audited agency, to all legislators, and to the public.
+Anyone can find the reports on our website, ask to be on our e-mail distribution list, and follow us on X (formerly known as Twitter), LinkedIn, or Facebook, where we post all report links at the time of release.

-To contact the OAG with a concern, you can complete the Contact Us or Fraud/Waste/Abuse forms.
-The links to these forms can be found at the bottom of our Web site home page.
+To contact the OAG with a concern, you can use the Contact Us or or the Fraud/Waste/Abuse Allegation Form links located to these forms can be found at the bottom of our website home page.